-The data collection for our 2021 Community Health Needs Assessment is currently underway.
+The data collection and analysis for our 2021 Community Health Needs Assessment is currently underway.

 Cook Children's 2021 Community Health Needs Assessment applies academic research standards for both primary and secondary data collection.

 CHNA is the acronym for Community Health Needs Assessment.
 Cook Children's conducts an assessment every three years to collect comprehensive data about children's health (ages 0-17) in our now eight-county service region (Tarrant, Johnson, Hood, Parker, Wise, Denton, Grayson, and Collin Counties).